youngdataspace/Detect-Outliers-Using-Isolation-Forest/README.md

 Let's get started!

 ## Introduction
-I detect outliers using the Isolation Forest method in <a href="https://github.com/youngdataspace/treat-outliers/blob/main/detect_outliers.ipynb">this notebook</a>.
+I detect outliers using the Isolation Forest method.
 I use US public firm data, which are also used in my UC Berkeley Haas PhD Dissertation (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3689446">Yoon 2022</a>).
-Although I detect outliers to treat them before I conduct the analysis on the data, the anomaly detection technique can be applied to many business settings, such as detecting fraudulent credit card spending.
+Although I detect anomalies (outliers) to treat them before I conduct analyses on the data, the anomaly detection technique can be applied to many business settings, such as detecting fraudulent credit card spending.

-Figure 1 shows US public firms' characteristics shown in 2-dimensions.
+Figure 1 shows US public firms' features (characteristics) in 2-dimensions.
 The goal of this notebook is to detect outliers, as shown in red in Figure 2.

 <p align="center">
   <img src="https://github.com/youngdataspace/treat-outliers/blob/main/Figure%201.png" width=80% height=80%>